 1 – God’s Greatest Display of Love for Us is the Cross

 Take a moment to contemplate what Jesus did for you on the cross.
-Understanding and accepting God’s love for you is a huge part of remembering that God has not forgotten you.
+Understanding and accepting God’s love for you is a huge part of remembering that you are not forgotten by God.

 Jesus left his throne in heaven to come to earth as a human.
 He lived as sinless life and was crucified for a crime he didn’t commit.
 He suffered a painful and humiliating death and took on God’s wrath, including separation from God.
 Then he defeated death and was resurrected, so that he could forgive our sins and offer us life forever through Him.

 When we focus on Jesus and his sacrificial love for us, we fight against feelings of loneliness, hopelessness, and being forgotten by God.
 Instead we are reminded of the lengths that Jesus was willing to go to save our souls.
-Knowing this, you can proclaim joyfully that God has not forgotten you.
+Knowing this, you can proclaim joyfully that you are not forgotten by God.